remi-dupre/aoc/README.md

   - Google Chrome / Chromium: "Application" tab, Cookies, and copy the "Value" field of the session cookie.

+If you wish to change or forget your connection token, you will have to remove `aoc` in your config directory (eg. `$HOME/.config/aoc` for linux users).

 [1]: https://adventofcode.com
 [2]: https://github.com/gobanos/cargo-aoc